-The customers who purchase large volume of products are given price reduction, which is generally called quantity discount.
-For example, there is a term “$ 15 per unit for less than 200 units & $ 13 per unit for more than 200 units”.
+The customers who purchase a large volume of products are given price reduction, which is generally called quantity discount.
+For example, there is a term “$15 per unit for less than 200 units & $13 per unit for more than 200 units”.
 It is according to the law that all the customers have access to the offering of quantity discount & also the amount should not be more than the cost saving of sellers that are linked with huge quantities.

 - Functional Discount:

-It is also known as trade discount & seller provide it to the members of trade channel who are involved in performing certain functions storing, selling & record keeping.
-The functional discounts may vary for different trade units on the basis of varying functions, but it must be same in members of the particular trade unit.
+It is also known as trade discount & seller provide it to the members of the trade channels who are involved in performing certain functions storing, selling & record keeping.
+The functional discounts may vary for different trade units on the basis of varying functions, but it must be the same in members of the particular trade unit.

 - Seasonal Discount:

 The customers who purchase those products that are out of season are provided with a special discount called seasonal discount.
 For example, the retailer purchasers of lawn & garden equipment are given are provided with a seasonal discount by the producer during fall & winter months so that the retailer would make early order by anticipating heavy selling seasons of spring & summer months.
 The Seller keeps his production steady during the whole year through seasonal discounts.

 Another kind of reduction in price is called allowance like trade-in-discounts which are mostly given in the automobile industry, but these can also be offered for durable products.
 Another kind of allowances includes a promotional allowance that is offered to the dealers who helps in the sales support programs & advertising.